TGV MSSS: certification for RSSS suppliers

 Who administers the TGV?

-The Certification and Approval Bureau (BCH) of the MSSS administers the program.
-Verification is performed by a specialized external firm mandated as part of the process.
+The MSSS Certification Bureau administers the program (certification@sante.quebec).
+Verification is performed by a specialized external firm, supervised by the Bureau but independent in its work.